 I place my turkey in a large roasting pan to help collect the liquid as it defrosts.
 You could also place it on a large baking sheet.

-Once the turkey has completely thawed, I remove the neck and giblets that are stored in the cavity of the turkey, give the bird a good wash, and then dry it well with paper towels.
+Once the turkey has completely thawed, I remove the neck and giblets stored in the cavity, give the bird a good wash, and then dry it well with paper towels.

 Then, prepare the marinade by mixing everything in a bowl.
-You could also use a processor or blender if you prefer.
+If you prefer, you could also use a processor or blender.

 After you have separated the skin off the meat, lift the skin and proceed to pierce the breast and thighs with a small, sharp knife, trying not to tear the skin.